trujilml/note-taker/README.md

 DELETE /api/notes/:id should receive a query parameter containing the id of a note to delete.
 In order to delete a note, you'll need to read all notes from the db.json file, remove the note with the given id property, and then rewrite the notes to the db.json file.

 How to Submit the Challenge
 You are required to submit BOTH of the following for review:

-The URL of the functional, deployed application.
+The URL of the functional, deployed application. - Heroku URL!
+MUST BE HEROKU!

 The URL of the GitHub repository.
 Give the repository a unique name and include a README describing the project.